erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

-feasible to use two approaches for processing a *single* property of a *single* Mobility object - that would require us to implement a multi-master approach, and we have [decided](https://github.com/erasmus-without-paper/general-issues/issues/9) against it (as all the other systems in Europe before us).
+feasible to use two approaches for processing a *single* property of a *single* Mobility object - that would require us to implement a multi-master approach, and we have [decided](https://github.com/erasmus-without-paper/general-issues/issues/9) against it.
 Therefore, for each single mobility, we should determine which approach we will be using.

 ### Why we chose `S-MASTER` for EWP?